SwissBorg/lithium/README.md

 node cluster, the oldest node become unreachable.
 99 nodes will be downed and leave the cluster heavily crippled.

-When `down-if-alone` is enabled, multiple partitions occur, and the oldest node is alone.
-The cluster will down itself as a partition cannot know if the unreachable nodes are in a single partition or form multiple ones.
+When `down-if-alone` is enabled, multiple partitions occur, and the oldest node is alone the cluster will down itself as a partition cannot know if the unreachable nodes are in a single partition or form multiple ones.
 Hence, it then assumes that there is only one other partition and downs itself.
 On the other side, the oldest node (who is alone) knows it is alone and will down itself.